 Also, this is an excellent last-minute dessert option for parties and get-togethers.
 You can easily make a huge batch, and speaking from experience, it's always an instant hit with kids and adults!

-Again, you only need 3 ingredients to make this dreamy eggless mango mousse a reality.
+Again, you only need 3 ingredients to make this dreamy eggless mango mousse recipe a reality.

 And if you don't have all of them on hand, pick up some extra because you'll want to make this recipe again very soon.

 Anyways, here's what you'll need for this delicious mango mousse:

 - 1 Cup mango puree (homemade or store-bought)

 - 1 Cup heavy cream

 - 1 Teaspoon agar agar powder or gelatin powder